martinskruze/martinskruze.github.io/_posts/2018-01-30-docker-cheatsheet.markdown

 - `image` is like a template that you can copy, extend or build your own (images are created from Dockerfiles), it can contain other images and a lot of extra stuff
 - `containers` are identified by `container's friendly-name` or `container's-id` (found with `docker ps` command)
   - `container's-id` looks as short or long hash string (both works to identify container)
-- `container` is stateless (it has no persistent data by default), but data can be saved from creation to creation or accessed from multiple containers or changed using volumes (-v option when creating container)
+- `container` is stateless (it has no persistent data by default), but data can be saved from creation to creation or accessed from multiple containers or changed using volumes (-v option when creating container) or you can make special Data container to also be persistent.

+## naming guidelines
+- all tools should prefix their keys with the reverse DNS notation of a domain controlled by the author.
+For example, `com.katacoda.some-label`
+- if you're creating labels for CLI use, then they should follow the DNS notation making it easier for users to type
+- keys should only consist of lower-cased alphanumeric characters, dots and dashes (for example,`[a-z0-9-.]`)

 ## general things
 - you can execute commands on running containers with: `docker exec {friendly-name or container-id} {command}`
   - get to bash in running container: `docker exec -i -t {friendly-name or container-id} /bin/bash`
 - you can add option `-it` and interact with container, e.g. access it's bash `docker run -it ubuntu bash` - this will run `ubuntu` and then access it's bash shell
+- you can copy things to container with `docker cp {file_to_copy_from_outside} {friendly-name or container-id}:{folder_to_copy_to_inside_container}/` e.g. `docker cp config.conf dataContainer:/config/`

 ## look at things
 - search image libraries: `docker search {name}` from `hub.docker.com`
 - look at containers running in background: `docker ps`
+- look at all containers - running and not running `docker ps -a`
 - look at container's details: `docker inspect {friendly-name or container-id}`
-- look at container's log files `docker inspect {friendly-name or container-id}`
+- look at some containers logs: `docker logs {friendly-name or container-id}`
 - look at container's accessible ports from outside:
   - specific port: `docker port {friendly-name or container-id} {needed-port-inside}`
   - all available ports from outside container: `docker port {friendly-name or container-id}`
+- look at all active networks `docker network ls`
+- inspect specific network `docker network inspect {network's name}`

 ## create containers
 - create container and run it from image: `docker run {options} {image-name}`